aharvard/my-site/content/posts/2019-02-01---Web-Components.md

 description: >-
-  Web Components represent a collection of browser specifications that allow designers and developers to create and reuse custom HTML tags that can deliver scoped styles and custom behaviors
+  Web Components represent a collection of browser specifications that allow designers and developers to create and reuse custom HTML tags that can deliver scoped styles and custom behaviors.
 category: Code
 tags:
   - Design Systems